haraka/Haraka/docs/plugins/dnsbl.md

 * enable_stats

-    To use this feature you must have installed the 'redis' module and have a redis server running locally on the machine.
+    To use this feature you must have installed the 'redis' module and have a redis server running.

     When enabled, this will record several list statistics to redis.

     It will track the total number of queries (TOTAL) and the average response time (AVG_RT) and the return type (e.g. LISTED or ERROR) to a redis hash where the key is 'dns-list-stat:zone' and the hash field is the response type.

     It will also track the positive response overlap between the lists in another redis hash where the key is 'dns-list-overlap:zone' and the hash field is the other list names.

     Example:
     <pre><code>redis 127.0.0.1:6379> hgetall dns-list-stat:zen.spamhaus.org
     1) "TOTAL"